 What’s the deal?
 A cool but unpretentious spot on your way up to Montmartre.

-What to drink: Go straight in for a pint.
+What should I drink?
+Go straight in for a pint.

 This old-school Pigalle watering hole is always packed, and sits somewhere between a run-down PMU (old-fashioned zinc bar) and the sort of trendy spot you’d see written about on this here website (the DJs spin rock and electro until late).
 It’s often still going at 2am when the bouncer has to kick everyone out.